NickDoucet/doucet-lab/tools/index.md

 # {% include icon.html icon="fa-solid fa-screwdriver-wrench" %} Protein Engineering Canada Portal

-The Protein Engineering Community develops and maintains computational tools, structural biology workflows, and analytical pipelines for protein design, biomolecular characterization, and systems research.
+The Protein Engineering Community brings together computational tools, structural biology workflows, and analytical pipelines that support protein design, biomolecular characterization, and systems research.
+Some of these resources are featured below.
+If you have developed a relevant tool or workflow and would like it linked here, we would be happy to hear from you.

 {% include section.html %}